citusdata/citus_docs/tutorials/tut-hash-distribution.rst

 Start Demo Cluster
 ==================

-To do the tutorial you'll need a single-machine Citus cluster with a master and two worker PostgreSQL instances.
+To do the tutorial you'll need a single-machine Citus cluster with a master and worker PostgreSQL instances.
 Follow these instructions to create a temporary installation which is quick to try and easy to remove.

 **1. Download the package**